Birth and Death Certificate Amendments

 This section includes the cause and manner of death, as well as other pertinent information related to the circumstances of the death.
 These items may only be amended based on a request from either the medical examiner or the attending physician who indicated on the original death certificate.

-- To request a legal change of information ONLINE, go to https://vitalchek.com/amendments/home/ok.
+- To request a legal change of name ONLINE, go to https://vitalchek.com/amendments/home/ok.
 A convenience fee will be charged for on-line orders ($13.95) or if priority shipping is requested.

 Changing a Parental Title